Find my senators

 Can I contact senators about House bills?

-Yes, especially when a House bill is likely to reach the Senate, when a companion Senate bill exists, or when senators are taking public positions on the issue.
+Yes, especially after a House bill passes and moves to the Senate or when a companion Senate bill covers the same policy.